Does cartilage damage impact treatment?

 - Synovial proliferation upsets lubrication and the welfare of cartilage

-At least two of the above must combine to affect the declining health of a joint and cause irreversible joint changes in mechanical and chemical terms.
+At least two of the above must combine to affect a joint’s declining health and cause irreversible changes in mechanical and chemical terms.

 Other articles available from ConsultingFootPain